-2021 Consumer Confidence Report for Public Water System SHILOH WSC
+2022 Consumer Confidence Report for Public Water System SHILOH WSC

-This is your water quality report for January 1 to December 31, 2021
+This is your water quality report for January 1 to December 31, 2022

-SHILOH WSC provides surface water and ground water from the City of Mexia, who purchases water from Bistone Municipal Water Supply District, which is pumped from the Carrizo-Wilcox/Simsboro Sands and
+SHILOH WSC provides surface water and ground water from the Carrizo-Wilcox Aquifer, located in Limestone County.
+We purchase water from The City of Mexia, who purchases their water from BiStone Municipal Water District.
 For more information regarding this report contact: